You’ll be pleasantly surprised by this nearly-effortless miso-poached salmon… made in the slow cooker!

 Your slow cooker has prepared its fair share of lip-smacking-good stews, sumptuous pot roasts, and pulled meats.

 With all of your favorites – like vegetarian chili, shredded chicken teriyaki, and pork roast – made countless times in the slow cooker over the years, you know this dependable appliance is more than qualified to produce hearty comfort food.

 But just when you think you know your trusty kitchen bestie inside and out, like the back of your hand, I’m throwing you a major Crock-Pot curveball.

 This versatile appliance can also be used for delicate culinary techniques, like poaching fish!

 It’s the perfect vessel for this style of easygoing cooking, and can gently poach salmon in a warm broth as easily as it can tenderize tough short ribs.

-The necessary first step to poaching perfection is making a flavorful liquid.
+The necessary first step to poaching in order to yield a perfectly cooked fish is making a flavorful liquid.
 In this recipe, salmon fillets bathe in a broth infused with white miso, garlic, ginger, and scallions.